ChenghaoDing90/ChenghaoDing90.github.io/_posts/2021-04-12-Credit Fraud Detector.md

   <div class="figcaption"><br>
   </div>
 </div>

-This figure shows that almost all of transaction records are non-fraud, while only 0.17% are actually fraudulent.
+On one hand, this figure shows that almost all of transaction records are non-fraud, while only 0.17% are actually fraudulent.
+On the other hand, the transaction amount is also significantly imbalanced with most of the amount very small.
+In fact, the mean of all the mounts made is approximately USD 88.

+2. Preparing dataset
+Before make a sub-sample of datasets, split the datasets into train data(80%) and test data(20%).
+Then,
 <div class="fig figcenter fighighlight">
   <img src="/assets/images/IRQ-mod-Norm.png" width="1200" height="300">
   <div class="figcaption"><br>